kirenz/ds-python/_sources/docs/programming-toolkit.md

 Here a list of some of the libraries we will use frequently:

 - [pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool.
+We will use pandas regularly in our course and you will find all relevant content in this [introduction to pandas]()

 - [NumPy](https://numpy.org/) offers tools for scientific computing like mathematical functions and random number generators.